Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

-The clean sound, depending on the PU used, is more than satisfactory.
-Clear and crystalline or increasingly closed and gloomy depending on how you will adjust the “Shape” control.
+Depending on the PU used, the clean sound is more than satisfactory.
+Clear and crystalline or increasingly closed and gloomy depending on how you adjust the “Shape” control.
 This makes the sound range quite versatile.

 To the highest gain, this small box roars surprisingly, even without the use of booster pedals or overdrive to increase its “evilness”.
 The test carried out was made with the standard preamp tube.
 If you are a geek, replacing the JJ-electronic supplied with a more valuable one, will not be difficult.

 The distortion is quite “fuzzy” and at a high level can be solid and aggressive with a full-bodied and effective sound.
 Rock-blues, Hard Rock, and Metal are territories he knows like the back of his hand but, in my opinion, Doom and Stoner are definitely his home.